trembanis/election-blog/content/post/2024-10-13-blog-post-6/index.md

 These graphs, which show the opposing candidates largely in lockstep with one another, suggest that the campaigns’ strategy has more to do with keeping their head above water than with changing hearts and minds.
 Interestingly, the Bush campaign in 2000 and the Obama campaign in 2008 seem to move slightly ahead of their competitors in terms of spending towards the end of the race, which both won in their respective years.
 However, it is unclear whether that additional spending made a difference in the final result, or if instead the campaigns were responding to external conditions which convinced them – and their respective opponents – that the race was increasingly in their favor.

-Spending patterns in 2024 are arguably even more puzzling.
-Figure II (below) breaks down the major party candidates’ spending by state; while some high-profile battlegrounds, like Pennsylvania, do get a solid share of overall disbursements, reliable voters like California, Texas, Florida, and New York often overshadow them.
+Detailed spending patterns in 2024 are not yet captured in these datasets.
+Instead, Figure II (below) breaks down the major party candidates’ fundraising by state; while some high-profile battlegrounds, like Pennsylvania, do account for a solid share of overall fundraising, reliable voters like California, Texas, Florida, and New York unsurprisingly overshadow them.

 <img src="{{< blogdown/postref >}}index_files/figure-html/fig 2 print-1.png" width="672" />

-Figures III-IV, below, bring the spending habits of each party into clearer focus.
+Figures III-IV, below, bring the fundraising trends for each party into clearer focus.